tetrapod00/godot-docs/tutorials/3d/global_illumination/using_voxel_gi.rst

   Enabling this option saves a lot of GPU time, but it can introduce visible aliasing around thin details.

-Note that the **Advanced** toggle must be enabled in the project settings dialog for the above settings to be visible.
+Note that the :btn:`Advanced Settings` toggle must be enabled in the project settings dialog for the above settings to be visible.

 Additionally, VoxelGI can be disabled entirely by hiding the VoxelGI node.